A weekly column by Roger A. Baylor.

 Gahanism is neither defined by concrete ideology, nor illuminated by transparency.
 Rather, it is measured by crass transactions made in back corridors, rubber-stamped by co-opted functionaries, and executed to produce maximum monetization for candidate and political organization alike.
 It’s a pyramid scheme, and it might well crash and burn even before Gahan declares for higher office.

-Ah, but you see, jumping ship is the one thing I cannot do, because I’ve got to be me … and self-exile isn’t me.
+Ah, but you see, jumping ship is the one thing I cannot do, because I’ve got to be myself … and self-exile isn’t me.

 Like Friel, I'm staying put.
 If you agree, start stockpiling paint, sit tight and wait for instructions.